Direct reconstruction of the Reionization history from 21cm 2D Power Spectra: Results

 \subsection{Inferring posteriors for the neutral fraction $x_\mathrm{HI}$}

 To generate the full posterior for a fiducial EoR model as represented by a set of 2DPS, either for noiseless simulations or mock observations, we generate 1000 Gaussian samples and pass them through the inverted flow model, trained on either noiseless simulations or mocks, to obtain the posterior values of the corresponding neutral hydrogen fraction.
 This yields a 15-dimensional joint posterior for the full $x_\mathrm{HI}(z)$ distribution.
-The network evaluation for a single set of 2DPS takes about $0.5\,$s.
+The network evaluation for a single set of 2DPS takes about $0.5\,$s on one Nvidia A30 GPU; on a CPU (Intel i7-12700) evaluation takes about $5\,$s.
 In Figure~\ref{fig:corner_main} we present the $x_\mathrm{HI}$ posteriors inferred from 2DPS calculated from a randomly drawn fiducial light-cone.
-The figure shows marginalized posterior distributions with 1- and 2$\sigma$ confidence regions, where the blue contours correspond to the model trained and evaluated on noiseless simulations, and the red contours represent the model trained and evaluated on mock simulations including realistic observational noise.
+The figure shows marginalized posterior distributions with 1- and 2$\sigma$ confidence regions, where the grey contours correspond to the model trained and evaluated on noiseless simulations.
+The red and blue contours represent the model trained and evaluated on AA4 opt and AA$^*$ mod mock simulations, respectively, bracketing different versions of realistic observational noise.
 The fiducial parameter values are shown as black dots.
 Note that in the main corner plot, the scale of the $x_\mathrm{HI}$ axes varies between redshift bins, as the confidence contours at lower redshifts are significantly tighter than at higher redshifts.
 To account for this, we include zoomed-in, to-scale examples in the upper right corner.

 We find robust inference performance for both the noiseless and mock cases, meaning that the inferred posterior distributions consistently recover the true values within their respective uncertainty intervals.
 Specifically, the true neutral fraction values lie within the $2\sigma$ contours for the majority of tested scenarios, indicating that our model accurately estimates the uncertainty associated with each prediction (see also Section~\ref{sec:calibration} on calibration regarding both accuracy and precision, and the parameter scatter plot provided in Appendix~\ref{sec:A}).
 Moreover, we find no systematic bias in our predictions, i.e. there is no tendency toward over- or underestimating the neutral fraction.